Learning from Protein Structure with Geometric Vector Perceptrons: Experiments

-Our method achieves state-of-the-art performance on CATH 4.2, representing a substantial improvement both in terms of perplexity and sequence recovery over Structured Transformer \citep{ingraham2019generative}, which was trained on the same training set (Table \ref{tab:ingraham}).
+\paragraph{Protein design} GVP-GNN achieves state-of-the-art performance on CATH 4.2, representing a substantial improvement both in terms of perplexity and sequence recovery over Structured Transformer \citep{ingraham2019generative}, a GNN method which was trained using the same training and validation sets (Table~\ref{tab:ingraham}).
 Following \citet{ingraham2019generative}, we report evaluation on short (100 or fewer amino acid residues) and single-chain subsets of the CATH 4.2 test set, containing 94 and 103 proteins, respectively, in addition to the full test set.
-Although Structured Transformer leverages an attention mechanism on top of a graph-based representation of proteins, the authors note in ablation studies that removing attention appeared to increase performance.
-We therefore retrain and compare against a version of Structured Transformer with the attention layers replaced with standard graph propagation operations that we call Structured GNN.
+Although Structured Transformer leverages an attention mechanism on top of a graph-structured representation of proteins, the authors note in ablation studies that removing attention appeared to increase performance.
+We therefore retrain and compare against a version of Structured Transformer with the attention layers replaced with standard graph propagation operations (Structured GNN).
 Our method also improves upon this model.

-We emphasize that the underlying architecture of Structured GNN is comparable to ours, with the exception of GVPs and geometric vector channels.
-In particular, the underlying protein graph is built in a similar manner, except with structural information encoded in solely \textit{scalar} channels.
-For example, \textit{relative} orientations are encoded in terms of quaternion coefficients (4 scalar channels per \textit{edge}), whereas we represent \textit{absolute} orientations with 3 vector channels per \textit{node}.
-Therefore, our improvement over Structured GNN is the most direct indication of the benefit of our approach that combines geometric and relational information.
-Additionally, due to the efficiency of our representation, we are able to achieve this performance gain with a modest but notable decrease in parameter count---1.01M in our model versus 1.38M in Structured GNN and 1.53M in Structured Transformer.
+On the smaller test set TS50, we achieve 44.9\% recovery compared to Rosetta's 30\% and outperform methods based on each of the three classes of structural representations.
+Overall, we place 2nd out of 9 methods in terms of recovery (see Appendix~\ref{appendix:results}).
+However, the results for this test set should be taken with a grain of salt, given that the different methods did not use canonical training datasets.